Call Answered: Jinkx Monsoon Interview: Jinkx Sings Everything

 - Her favorite Broadway musicals

-- Who she wants to perform with in concert
+- Who she still wants to perform with in concert

 In Jinkx Sings Everything, the audience will be able to suggest and request their favorite Broadway songs to be performed on-the-spot by this boozy chanteuse -- accompanied on the piano by Joshua Stephen Kartas.
 Her improv skills and memory will be put to the test as she stumbles her way through this unforgettable show.
 No two performances will be the same!